circle-linux/migrate-tools/README.md

-# almalinux-deploy
+# circlelinux-deploy

-An EL to AlmaLinux migration tool.
+An EL to CircleLinux migration tool.

 ## Usage

-In order to convert your EL8 operating system to AlmaLinux do the following:
+In order to convert your EL8 operating system to CircleLinux do the following:

-1. CentOS 8.4 or 8.5 is required to convert to AlmaLinux.
-It is recommended to update to 8.5 prior to moving to AlmaLinux but not required if you are on at least CentOS 8.4.
+1. CentOS 8.4 or 8.5 is required to convert to CircleLinux.
+It is recommended to update to 8.5 prior to moving to CircleLinux but not required if you are on at least CentOS 8.4.
 Rebooting after the updates is recommended if your system received new updates.

     ```